rgildiaz/ITI/projects/gravwell/README.md

 ### Mediocre Documentation

-While the Gravwell documentation is useable, it seems less extensive or polished than the documentation for comparable services, like Splunk.
+While the Gravwell documentation is good, it seems less extensive or polished than the documentation for comparable services, like Splunk.
 While a [training manual](./gravwell_training_5.1.2.pdf) is offered, it only contains information relevant to certification and (in my opinion) lacks sufficient instruction for "getting started".

 There is also less of a public community user base on forums such as Stack Overflow, making finding answers for specific issues sometimes a little difficult when compared to other, more widely-used platforms.

 ### "Ingest Anything"

 On the [Gravwell vs Splunk page](https://www.gravwell.io/gravwell-vs-splunk), the makers of Gravwell tout that "[their] platform ingests everything and compromises nothing.
 Splunk can’t say that."
-While Gravwell can truly ingest anything, Splunk can ingest nearly everything that would ever be needed for an enterprise logging platform.
+While Gravwell can truly ingest anything, [Splunk can ingest nearly everything](https://docs.splunk.com/Documentation/SplunkCloud/latest/Data/WhatSplunkcanmonitor) that would ever be needed for an enterprise logging platform.

 ### Intermittent Crashes

 I setup a Gravwell server on an Intel NUC, which I ssh'd into.
-While this could be a hardware issue, it seems like the connection is sometimes terminated when Gravwell is struggling to load large amounts of logs.
-For example, while setting up a dashboard for syslogs, the server regularly crashed when attempting to load a visualization for 10M entries.
-Admittedly, this is a lot of data to display and is perhaps indicative of a bug with my search query, but I thought that it is worth mentioning as this fault could have been handled more elegantly.
+Sometimes, the connection to the Gravwell server would go down while attempting an operation that had a very high load.
+For example, while setting up a dashboard for syslogs, the server sometimes crashed when attempting to load a visualization for 10M entries.
+Admittedly, this is a lot of data to display and is perhaps indicative of user error with my search query, but I thought that it is worth mentioning.

 ### Clunky UI